stacksgov/sips/considerations/README.md

-## Consideration Advisory Boards
+# Consideration Advisory Boards

+This directory lists the contact information, members, and other details for the Consideration Advisory Boards (CABs) that are part of the Stacks Improvement Proposal (SIP) process.

-This directory lists the contact information for all existing consideration advisory boards.
-Per SIP-000, these boards vote to advance a SIP from Accepted status to Recommended status once it has been reviewed by the board's domain experts.
+Per [SIP-000](../sips/sip-000/sip-000-stacks-improvement-proposal-process.md), these boards vote to advance a SIP from Accepted to Recommended status once it has been reviewed by the board's domain experts.

-If you are interested in joining one or more of these boards, please reach out to the chairperson.
+_If this CAB interests you and you wish to join the effort, please reach out to @jennymith and @Hero-Gamer or Steering Committee members @jcnelson and @GinaAbrams_